-Handicap International works to raise awareness of accidents caused by anti-personnel landmines and unexploded devices in Libya.
-The organisation provides basic medical assistance, including rehabilitation care for displaced people, particularly children and people with disabilities.
-Handicap International also supports local health and rehabilitation centres.
+In Libya, HI is providing basic medical assistance, including rehabilitation care for displaced people, particularly children and people with disabilities.
+HI is also supporting local health and rehabilitation centres.

-Its mobile teams also identify the most vulnerable displaced people, especially children and people with disabilities in need of medical care, particularly rehabilitation and psychosocial support.
-They are either provided with care by our teams or referred to the nearest health centres.
-Handicap International also supports four heath centres.
+HI has set up a mobile team to identify the most vulnerable displaced people, especially children and people with disabilities in need of medical care, in particular rehabilitation and psychosocial support.
+They are either cared for directly by our team or are referred to the nearest health centres.
+HI is also supporting 11 health centres.
 It trains staff and distributes orthopaedic devices, aids and information to medical staff and patients.

-Since the death of Colonel Gaddafi in October 2011, Libya has been by racked by violence between rival militias and by the uncontrolled influx of weapons, a situation that has left the country in a state of permanent insecurity.
+Since the death of Colonel Gaddafi in October 2011, Libya has been by wracked by violence between rival militia and the uncontrolled influx of weapons, creating a situation of ongoing insecurity.
 The main challenges now facing Libya lie in its capacity to implement a peace process and ensure the rehabilitation and stability of its institutions.